Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 - The base image to use for the development container.
 For XM Cloud, we will use the dotnet v6 base image.
 This is to support the Sitecore dotnet tool CLI.
 When the tool is updated to use dotnet 7.x, the base image can be updated.
 - Next we add Node LTS in as a feature to be able to run the Next.js application.
-- Finally we set ports 3000 & 9229 up for port forwarding for the Codespaces URL and we make port 3000 public so that it can be accessed by Pages.
+- Finally we set port 3000 up for port forwarding for the Codespaces URL and we make port 3000 public so that it can be accessed by Pages.

 Commit these changes to your git repository and move on to the next step, based on where your git repository is hosted.